 Where to stay in Washington DC

 The main tourist sights and museums are all located around the National Mall, so ideally you want to stay around this area or at least close to a metro station.
 Downtown DC or Georgetown tend to be quite popular areas, but these areas tend to be slightly swankier and more expensive.
+Or why not treat yourself to one of the many Washington DC hotels with rooftop pools.

 Eating and drinking in Washington DC

 Keeping in mind there are a lot of foreign embassies in DC you will notice that food is influenced from all over the world.
 Chinese and Thai cuisine are really popular as well, and where you eat, will depend on the area you are staying in.
+If you get the chance, we recommend a food tour of Washington DC that gives you a taste (no pun intended) of what the city has to offer.

 Days 6 – 7 Philadelphia